albertomurillo/notes/sre/SLI.md

 # Service Level Indicators (SLI)

 **Throughput:** The number of records we can process per second.
-Usually meassured in batch processing systems.
+Usually measured in batch processing systems.

 **Response Time:** The time between a client sending a request and receiving a response.
-Usually meassured in online systems.
+Usually measured in online systems.

 Response time includes: